In an aged-care facility, some residents will have been afflicted by dementia.

 Professional writer and editor Josephine Brown is a former journalist, so she’s trained to gather facts, then write them up concisely, clearly and in plain language that’s easy to understand.

 The result is an attractive story, illustrated with significant colour photos and captions.
 The person whose life it is will take pride in seeing their achievements in print.

 The framed story will be delivered promptly to where your loved one now lives.

-Below is an image to give you an idea of how it looks, framed, and below that is a readable version of the story Josephine wrote about her dear aunt.
+Below is an image to give you an idea of how it looks, framed.
+Click on the image to read the actual text of the story Josephine wrote about her dear aunt.